 MAY 14: The Get Up! stage show is streamed globally

-Filmed at London’s Palladium in April, and hosted by The Fast Show’s Charlie Higson, this special streamed stage show features live music, classic Madness songs, comedy, special guests and even Mike playing the part of HRH Queen Elizabeth II.
+Filmed at London’s Palladium in April, and written and hosted by The Fast Show’s Charlie Higson, this special streamed stage show features live music, classic Madness songs, comedy, special guests Roland Gift and Paul Weller and even Mike playing the part of HRH Queen Elizabeth II.
 Three new tracks are also given an airing – Baby Burglar, If I go Mad and The Cruellest Comedy, which was previously performed as Theatre of the Absurd by Suggs and Mike during last year’s lockdown gig.
 Tickets are sold for four separate global screenings in different time zones.

 Playing a concert without an audience?
 That would be madness, surely?
 Please excuse the terrible pun, but it’s been a very long year.
 Since the pandemic shut down venues back in March 2020, music fans have had to rely on so called “livestreams” to provide a facsimile of the concert experience: shows filmed in socially distanced settings and broadcast over the internet.

 There have been spectacular examples but even the best have suffered from an absence of human interaction, the crucial compact of communication between artists and audience that is arguably the essential element of the live experience.
 And for a knees-up, singalong party band as joyously personable as Madness, the prospect of performing to an empty room seems antithetical to their very nature.